Scaling and Luescher Term in a non-Abelian (2+1)d SU$(2)$ Quantum Link Model: Discussion

 The Lüscher term has been studied previously using stochastic Monte Carlo simulations in the Lagrangian formulation~\cite{Bali:1994de,Luscher:2002qv} in particular also in SU$(2)$~\cite{Caselle:2004er,HariDass:2007tx,Pepe:2009in}.
 In comparison, the major advantage of the Hamiltonian formalism is the absence of statistical uncertainties, which grow in stochastic simulations towards larger distances such that the signal-to-noise ratio deteriorates exponentially, a problem which can be only solved in principle by multi-level approaches~\cite{Luscher:2002qv,Barca:2024fpc}.
 However, the results presented in this paper show that with the current volumes feasible in TNS simulations this advantage does not play out as yet.

-The width of the string, on the other hand, appears to scale logarithmically with the length of the string for all values of the coupling investigated here.
+The width of the string appears to scale logarithmically with the length of the string for all values of the coupling investigated here.
 While a linear dependence on the length of the string is not excluded, it is certainly not independent of the length of the string as expected for a rigid string.
 We interpret this result as an indication for a rough string for all values of the coupling investigated here.
-This includes in particular also the values of the coupling where the electric part in the Hamiltonian dominates the dynamics, which is surprising to us: we would expect a rigid string for large values of $g^2$ as observed in other SU$(2)$ gauge theories, and correspondingly a roughening transition.
-However, if this roughening transition existed in this QLM, it would need to be for values of $g^2$ larger than $125$.
+This includes in particular also the values of the coupling where the electric part in the Hamiltonian dominates the dynamics, in agreement with the result from the strong coupling expansion.